triton-inference-server/server/docs/protocol/extension_statistics.md

   // produced by the model framework / backend.
 For example, this duration
   // should include the time to copy output tensor data from the GPU.
   StatisticDuration compute_output = 6;
 }

+// Inference batch statistics. message InferBatchStatistics
+{
+  // The size of the batch.
+  uint64 batch_size = 1;

+  // The number of times the batch size was executed on the
+  // model.
+A single model execution performs inferencing for the entire
+  // request batch and can perform inferencing for multiple requests if
+  // dynamic batching is enabled. uint64 count = 2;

+  // The count and cumulative duration to prepare input tensor data as
+  // required by the model framework / backend with the given batch size.
+  // For example, this duration should include the time to copy input
+  // tensor data to the GPU.
+  StatisticDuration compute_input = 3;

+  // The count and cumulative duration to execute the model with the given
+  // batch size.
+  StatisticDuration compute_infer = 4;

+  // The count and cumulative duration to extract output tensor data
+  // produced by the model framework / backend with the given batch size.
+  // For example, this duration should include the time to copy output
+  // tensor data from the GPU.
+  StatisticDuration compute_output = 5;
+}
 ```